Professor Elaine Haycock-Stuart (Principal Fellow Higher Education Academy PFHEA, Churchill Fellow, RGN,RM, RHV)

 Nursing Education research completed led by Elaine as PI includes two studies which identify 1) good practice in Fitness to Practise (FtP) processes in pre-registration nursing education in the 11 Higher Education Institutions (HEIs) in Scotland and 2) Students’ and Mentors’ Understandings of Fitness to Practice (FtP) Processes in Pre-registration Nursing Programmes in Scotland.
 The reports from this qualitative research are available from the funder NHS Education Scotland.

-Elaine also recently led as PI two research projects examining 1) student nurses’ perspectives of users and carer involvement in practice assessment in pre-registration programmes in the 11 Higher
+Elaine also recently led projects examining 1) student nurses’ perspectives of users and carer involvement in practice assessment in pre-registration programmes in the 11 Higher

 Education Institutions (HEIs) in Scotland and 2) an evaluation of current practices to involve service users and carers in practice assessment The reports are available from the funder NHS Education Scotland website.